cageymaru

 Anyone else notice they get very fatigued after listening to the m50s for around 30m or so?

-Maybe you haven't paid attention to m50x pricing the last few years?
-Camelcc says $130 was the lowest price it's been all year on Amazon, and $15 off the best price from a 3rd party seller.$120 isn't that great of a deal but I guess it;s decent since it's been retailing for more.
+$120 isn't that great of a deal but I guess it;s decent since it's been retailing for more.
 I got the original M50 a couple years ago for $100 shipped.
 The M50x is very similar and has a removable cable.
-I love the cans though!
+I love the cans though! :D

 Maybe you haven't paid attention to m50x pricing the last few years?
 Camelcc says $130 was the lowest price it's been all year on Amazon, and $15 off the best price from a 3rd party seller.